 The Desire for Full Spectrum

 The ever-important connection between full-spectrum and efficacy – these high potency formulas are CBD-rich with well-rounded levels of secondary cannabinoids and terpenes.
-The sensory experience is uniquely different – deep earthy notes from Papa & Barkley and smooth piney tones from NuLeaf.
+The sensory experience is uniquely different – deep earthy notes from Papa & Barkley and solventless capsules from Rose Los Angeles.

 Written in collaboration with Jason Wilson, MS – a science educator, natural products researcher, an expert on cannabis and cannabinoid science, and creator of the Curious About Cannabis Podcast.